ReaverShadow/Mu-boo-Cub-Mug/README.md

 The target formfactor will be the size of a large external USB battery pack, featuring the moderately powerful x86 Intel N100 CPU, WiFi6, a few buttons for power on/off, performance mode selection, WiFi on/off, and two USB-C ports (one for device connectivity and one for power).
 Additional ports and connectivity can be managed through inexpensive and user-friendly USB hubs, or Bluetooth connectivity.
 The device will be USB4 compliant, supporting eGPUs and other Thunderbolt devices.

+It's possible the device could also function simultaneously as a portable router via something like proxmox with a open-source router guest and another desktop enviroment guest

 ## Conception and why the LattePanda Mu.
 In todays world there are screens aplenty.
 I see them everywhere, paper/posters/whiteboards have been replaced by displays.
 Not to mention our homes, but many work places, even schools, have an external monitor (or two), for their workforces/students to use with laptops.
 Board/meeting rooms have big screen TVs or projectors, and there is a fairly good screen in almost everyones pocket.
 So, why do i need to carry another screen for when i just need the familar desktop enviroment of windows/linux/MacOS. iOS and android alternatives apps just aren't the same, and while the world tires to push to find the perfect finger friendly work space, Windows, MacOS and Linux still hold a strong foothold when it comes to getting most stuff done.